Arashknia/Logstash-startup-custom/README.md

 # Logstash-startup-custom
-This repository made for first startup configuration of splunk and having multiple logstash instances together. made for Logstash Version: 8.15.2
+This repository is made for the Logstash installation and configuration with the procedure to have multiple logstash instances together. made for Logstash Version: 8.15.2